tilezen/vector-datasource/docs/layers.md

 * Layer name: `buildings`
 * Geometry types: `point` and `polygon`

-Polygons from OpenStreetMap representing building footprint, building label_placement points, building_part features, and address points.
+Polygons from OpenStreetMap representing building footprints, building label placement points, building_part features, and address points.
 Starts at zoom 13 by including huge buildings, progressively adding all buildings at zoom 16+.
 Address points are available at zoom 16+, but marked with `min_zoom: 17` to suggest that they are suitable for display at zoom level 17 and higher.

-Individual `building:part` geometries from OSM following the [Simple 3D Buildings](http://wiki.openstreetmap.org/wiki/Simple_3D_Buildings) tags at higher zoom levels are now exported as `building_part` features with specified `kind_detail`.
+Individual `building_part` geometries from OpenStreetMap following the [Simple 3D Buildings](http://wiki.openstreetmap.org/wiki/Simple_3D_Buildings) tags at higher zoom levels.
 Building parts may receive a `root_id` corresponding to the building feature, if any, with which they intersect.

 Mapzen calculates the `landuse_kind` value by intercutting `buildings` with the `landuse` layer to determine if a building is over a parks, hospitals, universities or other landuse features.
 Use this property to modify the visual appearance of buildings over these features.
 For instance, light grey buildings look great in general, but aren't legible over most landuse colors unless they are darkened (or colorized to match landuse styling).

+Label position points may also have `closed` or `historical` kind_detail values if the original building name ended in "(closed)" or "(historical)", respectively.
+These points will have a `min_zoom` of 17, suggesting that they are suitable for display only at high zooms.

+Values for `kind_detail`  are sourced from OpenStreetMap's `building` tag for building footprints and from `building:part` tag for building parts.

 #### Building properties (common):

 * `name`
 * `id`: from OpenStreetMap
 * `kind`: see below
+* `kind_detail`: see below
 * `source`: `openstreetmap.org`
 * `landuse_kind`: See description above, values match values in the `landuse` layer.
 * `sort_key`: a suggestion for which order to draw features.
 The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers.